cloudmesh/cloudmesh-volume/README.md

 * Volume list - List volumes - Xin

-Description: List volume of vm in specified region and provider.
-Or list all the volumes in certain region or provider.
+List volume of vm in specified region and provider.
+List all the volumes in certain region or provider.

 ```
     volume list [--vm=VM NAME]